We were established in June 1990 to provide accommodation for young people leaving care. At that time, we were known as Friends of Willowfield.

 A young person who had been in care was on our very first Board – this was the blueprint for MACS continuing relationship with user involvement.
 Our new charity was able to source funds from Making Belfast Work and secured a 5 bedroom house in the university area of Belfast.
 This was to act as the stepping stone for young people leaving care.

-Right at the very beginning, the Board, in collaboration with Mary and the young people, set down its vision for how they wanted to work with each other as professionals but also vitally how we would work with young people and at what level of involvement would be expected from them.
+Right at the very beginning, the Board, in collaboration with staff and young people, set down its vision for how they wanted to work with each other as professionals but also vitally how we would work with young people and at what level of involvement would be expected from them.

 This central ethos of interdependence, valuing young people as experts in their own lives, appreciating the value of risk taking and making mistakes is still core today, over 25 years later.